 - Automate your debt payments.
 You’ll be surprised how much it reduces the pain when you don’t have to hit “send” manually.

 Automate your household savings contributions, including emergency savings

 When you set up a small automatic savings deduction, chances are you won’t even notice the pinch.
 You may even want to make deposits to a separate bank that doesn’t provide immediate access to your cash, as a deterrent against impulse withdrawals.

 Make the most of bonuses or inheritance

-Raises and less expected windfalls such as an inheritance or a tax refund are a great opportunity to balance out your savings.
-Split the net proceeds among your highest-interest debt, retirement accounts, emergency savings accounts and maybe 10% or so towards something fun.
+Raises and less-expected windfalls such as an inheritance or a tax refund are a great opportunity to balance out your savings.
+Split the net proceeds among your highest-interest debt, retirement accounts, emergency savings accounts and maybe 10% or so towards a want.
 That way, you’re covering all of your priorities, while also not depriving yourself of having some fun right now.